Die zwei Gesellen

 They were striving for higher things,

-To achieve a thing worthwhile in life,
+They wanted a thing worthwhile in life,

-Disregardless of lust and pain.
+In spite of lust and pain.

 The first, he found a sweetheart,

-Her mother bought them a house;
+Her mother bought them house and farm;

 Soon he was rocking a baby,

-Looking out from his cozy room
+And looked out from a cozy little room

-Contentedly, at the field.
+Contentedly, at an open field.

-The second heard earth's thousand voices
+For the second, earth's thousand voices

 Tempting Sirens, pulling him